Iotic-Labs/iotics-host-lib/builder/iotics/publisher_template/{{cookiecutter.publisher_dir}}/README.md

 # {{cookiecutter.project_name}}

 {% if cookiecutter.add_example_code == "YES" %}
-The example code creates a twin and a feed on that twin and publishes a random letter to that feed, the publishing frequency is set by configuration.
+The example code creates a twin and a feed on that twin and publishes a random temperature in Celsius to that feed, the publishing frequency is set by configuration.
 {% else %}
 TODO: summary
 {% endif %}